 Perception of loudness does not decrease at the same rate as the decrease in sound energy.
 For example, a 10 decibels decrease in sound energy would be perceived as a halving of the loudness.
 In practical situations, the smallest difference that people can detect easily is about three decibels.
 Where various systems are compared, a variation of one or two decibels will have little detectable difference.

-The section contains the following resource which provides information to assist in achieving adequate sound insulation (sound transmission loss):
+The section contains the following Technical Design Guide which provides information to assist in achieving adequate sound insulation (sound transmission loss):

 - #11 Timber-framed systems for external noise -Design Guide 11 provides assistance to the building industry by identifying the key issues to be considered when dealing with external noise using lightweight timber-framed construction.